Characters of Casualty: Kelsey Phillips

 Kelsey Phillips, played by Janine Mellor, made her first appearance on 6 August 2005.
 Kelsey was a staff nurse.
 She is a happy go lucky girl with a penchant for gossip, matchmaking, and generally unintentionally causing trouble in the workplace.
 She is notoriously bad with her finances, and during series 21 was almost forced into prostitution after being threatened with eviction for falling behind on her rent.
 She quickly dropped the profession when her first client turned out to be Nathan Spencer.
 She then revealed to Selena Donovan that Nathan was her client.
 Then at Tess Bateman's party Stitch Lambert caused friction and Kelsey and Nathan bonded.
 Kelsey thanked Nathan for not exposing her as a prostitute.
 She also stood up to Stitch.

 Kelsey and Alice Chantrey started internet dating and both got dates but it was revealed that Kelsey's date was Big Mac, of which she was unaware.
 Noel took her out clubbing before Big Mac arrived.
 Kelsey thought she had won the lottery, and made a resignation and bought a one way plane ticket to Thailand, but it turned out to be a practical joke by Jay.
 She decided to leave anyway, after an eventful night involving a mugging, and a quick kiss with Big Mac.

+Nicole Piper

+Nicole Piper, portrayed by Sammy Dobson, made her first appearance in the thirty-eighth series in an episode originally broadcast on 23 March 2024.